plojyon/resolwe-bio-py/docs/index.rst

 Resolwe SDK for Python supports interaction with Resolwe_ server and its extension `Resolwe Bioinformatics`_.
-You can use it to upload and inspect biomedical data sets, contribute annotations, run analysis, and write pipelines.
+You can use it to upload and inspect biomedical data sets, contribute annotations and run analysis.

 .. _Resolwe Bioinformatics: https://github.com/genialis/resolwe-bio
 .. _Resolwe: https://github.com/genialis/resolwe